anrichp/logs-analysis/README.md

 ### Install Virtual Box

-Install virtual box [here](https://www.virtualbox.org/wiki/Downloads).
+Download virtual box [here](https://www.virtualbox.org/wiki/Downloads).
 Ensure you download the correct version for your operating system.

 ### Install Vagrant

 Vagrant will configure the previously installed Virtual Box and set up a shared directory between your host computer and the virtual machine.

-Install vagrant [here](https://www.vagrantup.com/downloads.html).
+Download vagrant [here](https://www.vagrantup.com/downloads.html).
 Ensure you download the correct version for your operating system.

 ### Download the Virtual Machine Configuration